Search within

 No evaluation available (applicable only to internships and intensive courses such as those found in Physical Education and Nursing).

-Criteria for learning activities and engagement must be clearly defined and connected to the course’s learning outcomes and the assessment weighting must respect guidelines established in the GCO.
+Attending class cannot be used as a means to grade student performance.
+Grades can be assigned to learning activities that connect to the achievement of the course learning outcomes and require student presence to complete.
+Criteria for learning activities or engagement must be clearly defined and connected to the course’s learning outcomes and the assessment weighting must respect guidelines established in the GCO.

 While grading collaborative work can consider the process and the outcome, it must consider each student’s contribution to the final product.
 Criteria for grading collaborative work must be clearly defined and its weighting must respect the guidelines established in the GCO.